candyflossuk/aws-cdk-playground/README.md

 change the instantiation in app.py to `HelloCdkStack(app, "HelloCdkStack")`

-add the resources required in place of the comment
+add the resources required in place of the comment generated within __init__ `cdk synth`

-`cdk synth`

 `cdk deploy`